 This small town, founded by German immigrants in the 19th century, features a hilltop abbey and other significant religious institutions.
 The uphill walk to the Abbey goes past buildings and frescoes representing Stations of the Cross.
 The abbey grounds, at the top of the butte, provide expansive views of the Willamette valley and the Cascade foothills.
 Located here are an impressive chapel, a pioneer church, museum, cemetery, library and dormitories.
 After visiting here, the walk leads back down the hill to quiet residential areas and a German-themed downtown, including a restaurant with a Glockenspiel that plays at 11, 1, and 4.

-Carpools will leave the Willamalane Adult Activity Center, 215 West C Street in Springfield, at 8 a.m and return there about 4:30 p.m.
+Carpools leave the Willamalane Adult Activity Center, 215 West C Street in Springfield, at 8 a.m. and return there about 3 p.m.
 Each rider pays the driver $5 to help cover car expenses.
-The carpoolers will probably eat from vendors or at one of the restaurants at the Oktoberfest; either way, lunch arrangements are always optional for each rider/walker.
+Following the walk, the carpoolers will probably choose a restaurant in Mt.
+Angel or Salem to have lunch together; however, lunch arrangements are always optional for each rider/walker.